 Embezzlement crimes fall under the umbrella of property theft.
-Embezzlement occurs when one entrusted to manage or monitor someone else’s money or property, steals money or property for his or her own personal gain.
-A main component of embezzlement includes the defendant having legal access to another’s money or property, but not legal ownership of it.
-The taking of another's money or property for the defendant’s own gain is stealing.
-When combined with the fact that the theft was committed by someone in a special position of trust, you get the crime of embezzlement, which is a unique but a very serious criminal charge.
+Embezzlement occurs when someone who is entrusted to manage or monitor someone else’s money or property steals money or property for his or her own personal gain.
+A main component of embezzlement includes the defendant having legal access to another’s money or property—but not legal ownership of it.
+When combined with the fact that the theft was committed by someone in a special position of trust, you get the crime of embezzlement, which is a very serious criminal charge.

-If you have been charged with a theft crime such as embezzlement in Salt Lake City UT or surrounding area’s it is important to consult an experienced criminal defense attorney today.
-Brown, Bradshaw & Moffat, LLP represents clients in Weber County, Wasatch County, Utah County, Tooele County, Summit County, Morgan County, Davis County, Cache County, and Box Elder County.
+If you have been charged with a theft crime such as embezzlement in Salt Lake City, Utah, or the surrounding areas, consult an experienced criminal defense attorney today.
+The expert lawyers at Brown, Bradshaw & Moffat, LLP, are ready to defend your case.
+Call us at (801) 532-5297 for a free, no-obligation consultation.

-Most states, including Utah, punishes embezzlement based on the value or type of property stolen.
-Under Utah Code Ann. § 76-6-412, embezzlement is punished as follows:
+Most states, including Utah, punish embezzlement based on the value or type of property stolen.
+Under Utah code 76-6-405, embezzlement is technically classified as theft by deception and punished as follows:

-Utah may also require that those convicted of embezzlement pay restitution to their victims for the monetary value of the property or the property embezzled.
+Utah may also require that those convicted of embezzlement pay restitution to their victims for the monetary value of the property embezzled.

-Embezzlement typically involves defendant’s control of cash, credit, or negotiable instruments such as checks and promissory notes.
-A few examples of how these crimes are committed include:
+Embezzlement typically involves the defendant's control of cash, credit, or negotiable instruments such as checks and promissory notes.
+A few examples of how these crimes are committed include the following:

-If you or a loved one was recently arrested or believe you are under investigation for embezzling some kind of assets, having legal representation will give you the best chance at securing a favorable outcome.
-The criminal defense lawyers of Brown, Bradshaw & Moffat, LLP take the time to investigate all details of your embezzlement charges and aggressively defend your rights.
+If you or a loved one was recently arrested or believe you are under investigation for embezzling some kind of assets, securing legal representation will give you the best chance at a favorable outcome.
+The criminal defense attorneys at Brown, Bradshaw & Moffat will take the time to investigate all the details of your embezzlement charges and aggressively defend your rights.

 Use the form above to request your free, confidential case evaluation.
 Our office will contact you as soon as possible to arrange for you to discuss the facts of your case with an experienced criminal defense attorney in Salt Lake City, Utah.